 What do you think of sites like StaffMeUp and Mandy? – Nick

 I’ve honestly never used either.
 But it can’t hurt to look.
 Just beware of all the people asking for non-paid work.
+Most of the time, getting a production assistant job revolves around meeting people and making connections.
+More often than not, if someone is posting a need for production assistants on a job website, they probably are NOT going to pay you.
 I think I wrote some articles on working for free before.
 ARTICLE ONE, ARTICLE TWO, ARTICLE THREE

 Alright, onto the next one.